California Hourly Paycheck Calculator

 $0.00

-Typical California paychecks include federal income tax, Social Security, Medicare, California state income tax, and State Disability Insurance (SDI) withholding.
-California cities generally do not levy employee local income taxes (some have employer business taxes that don’t come out of employee wages).
-Employers fund California unemployment insurance (SUTA), federal FUTA, workers’ compensation, and required state programs.
-Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance premiums—can reduce taxable wages when plan-eligible.
+California paychecks typically include federal income tax, Social Security, Medicare, California state income tax withholding, and State Disability Insurance (SDI).
+California cities generally do not impose employee local income taxes, though some may levy employer business taxes that do not affect employee wages.
+Employers fund California unemployment insurance (SUTA), federal FUTA, workers’ compensation, and other required state programs.
+Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

-• Employee (federal): Income tax (W-4 based), Social Security, Medicare, Additional Medicare for high earners.
+• Employee (federal): Federal income tax (W-4), Social Security, Medicare, and Additional Medicare tax for high earners.

-• Employee (state): California income tax (DE 4 elections), SDI (covers PFL/DI).
+• Employee (state): California state income tax withholding (DE 4 elections), SDI (disability and paid family leave).

-• Local (employee): None on wages in California.
+• Local (employee): None for wages in California.

 How Your California Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, double time, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, California state withholding, and SDI.
-Because there is no municipal wage tax on employees, there’s no city/county withholding line.
-The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and your final take-home.
+Your net pay equals gross wages (regular, overtime, double time, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, California state withholding, and SDI.
+With no municipal wage tax, city or county withholding lines do not appear.
+The calculator provides a line-by-line breakdown of hours, rates, taxable wages, withholdings, deductions, and final take-home pay.

 • Inputs: Hourly rate, hours, daily overtime/double time, tips, pay frequency, filing status, dependents/credits, deductions.

-• Outputs: Line-by-line FICA, federal, CA state, SDI, deductions, and estimated net pay.
+• Outputs: Line-by-line FICA, federal tax, California state tax, SDI, deductions, and estimated net pay.

-• Supplemental wages: Compare flat vs. aggregate federal methods for bonuses/commissions.
+• Supplemental wages: Compare flat versus aggregate federal methods for bonuses and commissions.

 Replace placeholders with official California EDD figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.